Antoine Ghanem: Personal life

 Ghanem was married to Lolla Abdallah Neemeh.
 They had four children.

 Assassination

 Ghanem returned to Beirut from Abu Dhabi on 16 September 2007, just two days before the assassination.
 Like many other anti-Syrian legislators, he used to travel abroad during the summer months due to safety concerns.
 According to reports, nearly forty 14 March MPs including him traveled abroad after the assassination of Walid Eido and returned to Lebanon two days before the assassination.
 Ghanem and the other MPs stayed at the Phoenicia InterContinental Hotel under heavy security after their return.

 The car-bomb that killed him along with at least six others, including his two bodyguards, one of whom is Antoine Daou, exploded at a junction of a main street filled with rush hour traffic in the densely populated and mostly Christian neighborhood of Horsh Tabet in Sin el Fil.
 The bomb was reported to be booby-trapped.
 Ghanem was at the age of 64.
+According to source who looked into the assassination, it was linked to Unit 121 that was responsible of a large number of assassinations in Lebanon.